HeXaOfficial/Rayzia-Virus/README.md

 Rayzia Ransom =============
 =============

+• Virus is opensource! - Do not send it to nobody!

 • "Ransom" in name is only name.
 This program is not ransom

-• Move .exe file to desktop.

 • Add some photos and .txt files for delete